Sandrine21/Umuhinzi/README.md

 # Umuhinzi
-This the program that is going to detect the time for a farmer to cultivate
+This the program will require a farmer to enter his name, location and season and then the system will show him/her the best crops to cultivate according to the location.